 In conceptual cognition involving a conceptual category, the object that corresponds to the category is the conceptually implied object (zhen-yul, conceptualized object, implied object).
 In conceptual cognition, such an object is equivalent to the object existing as cognitively taken (‘dzin-stangs-kyi yul).
-In the case of the conceptual cognition of a computer, for example, the conceptually implied object is the actual computer itself.
-Nonconceptual cognitions do not have conceptually implied objects.
+In the case of the conceptual cognition of a computer, for example, the conceptually implied object is a mental hologram representing what a generic computer looks like.
+Non-conceptual cognitions do not have conceptually implied objects.

 Conceptual cognition produces appearances of truly established existence (bden-snang, appearances of true existence).
 Truly established existence is the existence of a phenomenon being established by the power of something findable on its own side.
 Thus, conceptual cognition produces as its appearing object not only the category computer, for example, but also the category truly established existence.
 The category computer is the category of what the item is; the category truly established existence is the category of the mode of existence of the item.
 The conceptualized objects are an actual computer and actual truly established existence.

-According to the Prasangika Madhyamaka school, there is no such thing as truly established existence.
+According to the Prasangika-Madhyamaka school, there is no such thing as truly established existence.
 It is an impossible mode of existence.
 Something totally nonexistent cannot cognitively appear.
 However, we may think of something totally nonexistent through a category of that nonexistent phenomenon as the appearing object in our thought, and with a mental aspect or mental representation resembling that nonexistent phenomenon appearing in the thought.
-Thus, in a conceptual cognition of a computer, for example, a computer, as the conceptually implied object of the category computer, exists.
-However, truly established existence, as the conceptually implied object of the category truly established existence, does not exist.
-Thus, it is said that the conceptual category truly established existence does not have a conceptually implied object.
+Thus, in a conceptual cognition of a computer, for example, a computer, as the conceptually implied object of the category computer, corresponds to reality; computers exist.
+However, truly established existence, as the conceptually implied object of the category truly established existence, does not correspond to reality; truly established existence does not exist.
+Thus, it is said that the conceptual category truly established existence does not actually have a conceptually implied object.
 In short, a computer exists, but a truly existent computer does not exist.

 Referent Objects and Referent “Things”